-- If applicable, observe the progress of the installation of the operating system (allow pop-ups in your browser, if necessary) and respond to any prompts in the VM console session. - 8.
-After you install the operating system, configure the additional resources and software necessary for production use, as described in: - Configuring Windows-based Virtual Machines - Configuring Linux-based Virtual Machines
+- d.
+If you miss pressing any key, and the UEFI Interactive Shell is displayed again, repeat steps a-c. - 8.
+If applicable, observe the progress of the installation of the operating system (allow pop-ups in your browser, if necessary) and respond to any prompts in the VM console session. - After you install the operating system, configure the additional resources and software necessary for production use, as described in: - Configuring Windows-based Virtual Machines - Configuring Linux-based Virtual Machines